robosoft-ai/robosoft_openai/README.md

 `ros2 service call /openai_string_response ai_msgs/srv/StringResponse prompt:\ "are you a pirate?"`

+There's an example client which sends an image of a wooden table and prompts whether it is indeed a wooden table:

+`ros2 run ros2_openai_server example_client`

 ## Citation

 If you use this work, please cite it like so: